apiato/apiato/docs/_docs/components/providers.md

 ### Laravel Service Providers

-By default Laravel 5.4 provides 5 service providers in the `app/providers` directory.
-In apiato those providers have been renamed and replaced in the Ship Layer `app/Ship/Parents/Providers/*`:
+By default Laravel provides some service providers in its `app/providers` directory.
+In apiato those providers have been renamed and moved to the Ship Layer `app/Ship/Parents/Providers/*`:

 - AppServiceProvider
 - RouteServiceProvider
 - AuthServiceProvider
 - BroadcastServiceProvider
 - EventsServiceProvider